 Federal tax policy likely was not on the minds of the mob that ransacked our nation’s Capitol a month ago.
 But their cause is a gross, dangerous manifestation of the unspoken but ever-present idea that the nation belongs to self-proclaimed white Christian patriots.
 Exploitation of this belief empowers elected officials to appease their wealthy donors (in lieu of their constituents) and allows a demagogue to rile up thousands, falsely claiming election fraud.

 Lawmakers on both sides of the aisle agree that inciting an angry pack determined to overturn the results of our free and fair election leaves an even larger stain on former President Trump’s legacy than already existed.
 Yet, an acquittal in this week’s impeachment hearing is assured.
 Republicans in the Senate are essentially telling the nation there’s nothing more to see, so move on.
-We should no more move on from an unprecedented effort to subvert fair election results than we should move on from policies that give wealthy and powerful people greater sway in the nation’s political system.
+We should no more move on from investigating an unprecedented effort to subvert fair election results than we should move on from efforts to dismantle policies that give wealthy and powerful people greater sway in the nation’s political system.

 Since the 1970s, our society has become increasingly unequal — on purpose.
 As conservative judges and politicians have dismantled programs meant to remedy longstanding racial injustices (see, for example, Shelby County v.
 Holder) and squeezed spending on programs that boost economic security for the poorest people, they also snipped away at the bootstraps that they say we ordinary people should use to get ahead.
 The minimum wage is worth less today than it was in the 1960s.
 The ratio of CEO to ordinary worker pay is exponentially wider today than it was half a century ago.
 And the coordinated attack on unions, using legislative, judicial and regulatory means, has weakened workers’ ability to collectively bargain for living wages.